tanaykanhere/tanaykanhere/README.md

 👨‍💻 **Experience:** 7+ years building responsive, user-friendly interfaces and implementing web analytics

 ## 💡 What I Do
 I build responsive, user-friendly web interfaces and focus on how users interact with them.
-Along with frontend development, I implement GA4 and Google Tag Manager to track user behaviour and improve UI decisions.
+Along with frontend development, I implement GA4 and GTM to track user behaviour and improve UI decisions.

 ## 🏅 Achievements
 **Employee of the Year** at Neosoft Technologies in both 2019 and 2020.